AcalaNetwork/bodhi.js/evm-subql/README.md

 ### install postgres CLI
 make sure you have `pg_dump` and `pg_restore` commands available.

-for Mac: `brew install libpq`
+- for Mac: `brew install libpq`
-for other OS: `you are on your own`
+- for other OS: `you are on your own`

 ### dump database
-dump the example `evm-karura-dev` schema from `postgres` db
+suppose we have an `evm-karura` schema in `postgres` db, and we want to dump it to a tar file `evm-karura.tgz`.
 ```
 export PGPASSWORD=<password>
 pg_dump                   \
-  --host subql-evm.cluster-cspmstlhvanj.ap-southeast-1.rds.amazonaws.com \
+  --host <db-host-url>    \
   --port 5432             \
   --dbname postgres       \
   --username postgres     \
   --format tar            \
-  --file ./db.backup.tgz \
+  --file ./evm-karura.tgz \
-  --schema evm-karura-dev \
+  --schema evm-karura     \
   --verbose
 ```

 ### restore database
-restore the `evm-karura-dev` schema to `postgres` db (make sure no schema with the same name exists)
+in previous step we dumped data from `evm-karura` schema in database `postgres`, so when restoring data, we need to first make sure a db called `postgres` exists, and it does **NOT** have `evm-karura` schema.
+Then we can restore the database with the following command
 ```
 export PGPASSWORD=<password>
 pg_restore             \
-  --host subql-evm.cluster-cspmstlhvanj.ap-southeast-1.rds.amazonaws.com \
+  --host <db-host-url> \
   --port 5432          \
   --dbname postgres    \
   --username postgres  \
   --verbose            \
-  ./db.backup.tgz
+  ./evm-karura.tgz
 ```

 ### (optional) rename schema
-Since we dumped `evm-karura-dev` schema, the restore process will create a new schema with the same name.
-If you want to use a different name, you can simply rename `evm-karura-dev` schema to the desired name after the restore process.
+Since we dumped `evm-karura` schema, the restore process will create a new schema with the same name.
+If you want to use a different name, you can simply rename `evm-karura` schema to the desired name after the restore process.

 This can be done with pgAdmin by:
 - right click the schema name